 Once you are healed, it is important to note that the treated area will be especially sensitive to the sun in the years to come.
 Be sure to protect it with a sunscreen containing a minimum SPF of 30 to ward off new sun damage.

-If you are interested in a laser facelift in Santa Monica, be sure to contact us at Westside Face today.
-Our team specializes in laser hair removal Santa Monica and that is why we are the best at what we do and why our patients trust us.
-Try our laser treatments in Santa Monica today!
+If you are interested in a laser facelift in Los Angeles, be sure to contact us at Westside Face today.
+Our team specializes in laser hair removal Los Angeles and that is why we are the best at what we do and why our patients trust us.
+Try our laser treatments in Los Angeles today!